wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 3.0.0 =
+* Improved performance : revised javascript routines to use jquery in no-conflicts mode, allowing use of wordpress supplied jquery scripts instead of importing from code.jquery.
+* Additional support for the new PRO version shortcode [wtf_fu_list_files], a file listing shortcode that includes filetype icons and templated table display.

 = 2.5.4 =
 * Updated readme and version numbers correctly (missed in 2.5.3)